eintracht-stats/eintracht-stats.github.io/_posts/2004-09-04-eintracht--a--verlieren-in-aschaffenburg.md

 ---
 layout: post
-title: Eintracht (A) verlieren in Aschaffenburg
+title: "Eintracht (A) verlieren in Aschaffenburg"

 ---